astynax/montepython-modern-guis/README.md

 # MontePython 2024-07-26: Python & modern GUIs

-This is a compation repo for my talk on MontePython (2024-07-26).
+This is a companion repo for my talk on MontePython (2024-07-26).

 Here you can see all three apps made using